BiiT-Solutions/InfographicEngine/README.md

 ### Image

+An image.
+Can be an image to embed or dynamic a path to a resource.
+The resource can be on the resources folder of the application, or on a folder defined by the System ENV variable `FILES_FOLDER`.

 **content** The image as base64 that will be encrusted on the template.

 **href** A link if needed.

 **resource** A resource path where the image will be obtained after the rule's execution.
+Can exist on the resource folder or in a folder defined by the System ENV variable `FILES_FOLDER`.

 **resourceAlreadyInBase64** if the resource is already codified as base64 image or not.